Executive Team Bios

 Wilson oversaw all marketing efforts for the launch of the XFL football league, a partnership between WWE and NBC, prior to working for the USTA.
 She also held positions at the National Basketball Association (NBA) in its domestic and international consumer products groups.
 Before her career in the sports industry, Wilson held brand management positions at Nabisco.

 She is a past recipient of BrandWeek's “Marketer of the Next Generation” award and a winner of the American Marketing Association’s "Effie" award for outstanding advertising.
 In 2009, Wilson was among the “Next Wave of Leaders” recognized by Broadcasting & Cable and was named one of the "Most Powerful Women in Cable" by CableFAX magazine.
 In 2010, Continental Magazine called Wilson a “Wonder Woman and Driving Force Behind WWE’s Success.”
-In October 2011, Wilson was also recognized as a "Game Changer: Women in Sports Business" by SportsBusiness Journal, and this past year, she was honored as one of Multichannel News’s “Women to Watch.”
+In October 2011, Wilson was also recognized as a "Game Changer: Women in Sports Business" by SportsBusiness Journal and was honored as one of Multichannel News’s “Women to Watch.”
+In 2013, Wilson was recognized on Sports Illustrated’s list of the 10 most influential women in sports.